 Copyright is the right of an individual to replicate fixed works they have created.
 An example would be a song.
 If Taylor Swift writes a song, she owns the copyright to it.
 Anyone who wishes to replicate the song must pay her a royalty.
 If they do not, they are using copyrighted material without authorization.
 Swift can then sue them for copyright infringement.

 Websites allowing users to upload content run the risk of being sued for copyright infringement.
 For example, assume you start a forum about political issues.
 What if a user uploads a video containing part of a documentary about a political figure?
 Unless the user has obtained consent from the documentary maker, the uploading of the video constitutes copyright infringement.
-Since it’s on your site, you are going to be sued as well under basic copyright law.
+Since it’s on your site, a copyright owner is going to sue you as well under fundamental copyright law.

-The DMCA is designed to create an informal process for dealing with copyright infringement problems on user-generated content sites.
+Congress drafted the DMCA to create an informal process for dealing with copyright infringement problems on user-generated content sites.
 For site owners, the key thing to understand is the DMCA is your friend.
 If you follow the requirements listed in it, a copyright owner cannot sue you for monetary damages based on a copyright claim associated with something one of your users uploaded to your site.
 It’s that simple.

 I cannot emphasize the need to comply with the DMCA enough.
-If you allow people to upload anything to your website, including comments, DMCA compliance is a must, or you risk being sued for large amounts of money under copyright law.
-Copyright infringement is the number one claim made in relation to websites.
+If you allow people to upload anything to your website, including comments, DMCA compliance is a must, or you risk a third party suing you for large amounts of money under copyright law.
+Copyright infringement is the number one legal claim parties assert online.
 The fact you can insulate yourself from such claims means, frankly, you are a blithering idiot if you don’t take advantage of it.
 Don’t make this mistake.

-User-generated content websites are not only a popular trend today; they are clearly going to be the wave of the future on the web.
+User-generated content websites are not only a popular trend today; they are going to be the wave of the future on the web.
 If you own a site allowing users to upload content, make sure you comply with the DMCA.
-Feel free to contact me today at (800) 966-1679 for a free consultation today.
+Feel free to contact me today at (800) 966-1679 for a free consultation.

 Richard A. Chapo, Esq.